humitos/obd2lib/README.md

  * http://code.google.com/p/karmind-obd-application/

-Since I did not receive any answer from the original authors, I started coding by myself and changing some functionality that I need.
+Since I did receive an answer from the original author telling me that the project doesn't have support now I started coding by myself and changing some functionality that I need.

 How to use it